 New federal laws and regulations are changing the structure and face of the financial services industry.
 In this time of accelerating change, it is important to truly understand how credit unions are unique and different, and why we remain a necessary and extremely popular financial alternative for more than 90 million Americans.

-Credit unions are not-for-profit financial cooperatives which means we're here to serve our members, not to make a profit.
-Unlike most other financial institutions, credit unions do not issue stock or pay dividends to outside stockholders.
-Instead, earnings are returned to our members in the form of lower loan rates, higher interest on deposits, and lower fees.
+As a not-for-profit financial cooperative, a credit union exists to financially serve its members, not to make a profit.
+Credit unions don't issue stock or have stockholders.
+Instead, earnings are returned to members in the form of lower loan rates, higher interest on deposits, and lower fees.

 Credit unions are governed by their board of directors: individuals elected by and from the credit union's membership.
 Board members serve voluntarily, without pay.

 Credit unions assist members to become better-educated consumers of financial services.
 A national study shows that just ten hours of personal finance education can positively affect students' spending and savings habits for a lifetime.

 Your savings is federally insured to at least $250,000 and backed by the full faith and credit of the United States Government National Credit Union Administration, a U.S. Government agency.